Link Sprints with Fix Versions

 One of the core concepts in traditional Scrum is that each sprint results in a viable release version of the product.
 These releases can be delivered intermediately through continuous deployment or collected and delivered as a new major version.

 Our first version of the agile board in YouTrack followed this model to the letter.
 When it was first released in YouTrack version 4, all sprints were linked to fix versions by default.
-Fixing issues during a specific sprint automatically sets the value for the linked field for fix version.
+Fixing issues during a specific sprint automatically sets the value for the linked Fix version field.
 When issues are rescheduled for subsequent sprints or are abandoned completely, the value in the linked field is updated as well.

 Since its initial release, we've relaxed the restrictions to support other agile frameworks.
 We preserved the original functionality by introducing a version-based board template that links sprints to a custom field.